I write articles on topics I have learned in college. I graduated with a degree in BS Food Technology.

 - Consume more processed gluten-free products.
 A comparative analysis of bread containing gluten and another without shows that the gluten-free product contains more calories.

-- Make poor food choices with their new diagnosed condition.
+- Make poor food choices with their newly diagnosed condition.
 They may eat a lot of ice cream and chocolates for starters.
 And when they find out about gluten-free pasta and pastries, they further eat more without realizing that these may be comparatively higher in sugar and fats.

 So, weight loss or weight gain are both possible.
 The major determining factor is having smart food choices.
 A person should, first of all, choose naturally gluten-free foods.
 In addition, learning to read food labels will be helpful in lowering the amount and quality of calories you consume.